CodemateLtd/navigations-sdk-ios-crash-app/README.md

 3. Press "Start Navigation & Guidance (Crash Test)" button
 4. App crashes when guidance is started

 **Note:** If the crash doesn't occur on first try, restart the application and try again.
-If the crash still doesn't happen, try changing the simulator's region and unit settings (Settings > General > Language & Region) as the crash appears to be dependent on localization settings.
+If the crash still doesn't happen, try changing the simulator's language settings as the crash appears to be dependent on specific localization settings (English and Finnish are known to reproduce the crash, while Japanese does not).

 ## Expected Crash Example